Feynman checkers: lattice quantum field theory with real time: Feynman anticheckers: statements

-\begin{proposition}[Dirac equation/S-holomorphicity] Let $f$ be an edge starting at a lattice point $P$.
+\begin{proposition}[Dirac equation/\bluevar{massive spin-}holomorphicity] Let $f$ be an edge starting at a lattice point $P$.
 Denote by $e$ and $e'$ the two edges ending at $P$ such that $e\parallel f$ and $e'\perp f$ (see Figure~\ref{fig-1x1} to the right).
 Then for each edge $a$ we have

 \end{proposition}

 Let us state a simple corollary of the previous three identities.

 \begin{proposition}[Adjoint Dirac equation] Under the assumptions of Proposition~\ref{p-dirac-finite},